Our Story

 Small-Cap Institute’s mission is simple and daunting at the same time: to maximize the chances of success for forward-thinking, small-cap leaders through a first-of-its-kind community.
 A community only open to small-cap officers and directors, where they can learn from renowned investors, from capital markets experts, and from … each other.

-Our ecosystem [currently in beta] is designed to elevate objective, differentiated education and transformative peer exchange, and empower small-cap leaders to avoid value-destructive advice.
+Our ecosystem is designed to elevate objective, differentiated education and transformative peer exchange, and empower small-cap leaders to avoid value-destructive advice.
 And given how important small-cap companies are to our country’s economy, we decided to make basic membership free.

 One CEO told us during our formative diligence: “If I want an unvarnished investor perspective on how to avoid common financing pitfalls, or I’d like to ask a group of CEOs about their experiences with different service providers or investor conferences… there is absolutely nowhere to turn.”